Warp Records: First singles and bleep

-Mitchell and Beckett felt there was a market for dance music created by Sheffield musicians, which they felt "sounded fresher" than music being created in the US at the time.
+Mitchell and Beckett felt there was a market for dance music created by Sheffield musicians, which they felt "sounded fresher" than music being created in the US.
 In 1989, Warp released its first single, "Track With No Name" by Gordon's band Forgemasters.
 Financed through a grant from the government's Enterprise Allowance Scheme, they pressed 500 white label copies and distributed them to shops around the UK by car, selling out in a week.

 Beckett conceived Warp as a northern independent label similar to Factory Records, sharing 50% of their profits with artists.
 The Sheffield company Designers Republic created Warp's logo and distinctive purple record packaging.
-According to Resident Advisor, the packaging became "instantly recognisable in an age when dance music was becoming increasingly disposable", and DMY described it as "at one moment garish and brutal, the next pristine and beautiful".
+According to Resident Advisor, the packaging became "instantly recognisable in an age when dance music was becoming increasingly disposable".
+DMY described it as "at one moment garish and brutal, the next pristine and beautiful".
 Beckett said they did not necessarily think they were creating a record label and instead wanted to see if they could "have an effect".
-However, they discovered the market was larger than they expected.
+However, the market was larger than they expected.

 In 1990, Warp released successful dance singles by acts including Nightmares on Wax, LFO, Sweet Exorcist and Tricky Disco.
 The singles received attention from the influential BBC DJ John Peel.
 Warp became associated with bleep, a "minimal, funky" subgenre of techno emerging in Sheffield.
 Resident Advisor described bleep as a "distinctly British mutation of techno that married the weighty sub-bass of 'steppers' reggae with the rush of rave culture and futuristic vision of Detroit techno".
 Beckett connected bleep to the advent of music technology such as samplers and software such as Logic, and said its sound evoked the Sheffield steelworks: "You'd almost see sparks and hear anvils clanging."
 The journalist Richard King described bleep as "an evocation of the nocturnal energy of an industrial city in decline, whose empty, industrial spaces were being turned into illegal and autonomous party zones".

 Jarvis Cocker, a member of the Sheffield band Pulp, created music videos for Warp acts between 1990 and 1993.
-Warp created an imprint, Gift Records, to release acts by pop and rock records including Pulp.
+Warp created an imprint, Gift Records, to release records by pop and rock acts including Pulp.
 After releasing some early Pulp singles, Gift closed after Pulp signed to Island Records.